Discover the Magic of Loy Krathong 2024: Thailand’s Festival of Lights

 Will you be in Thailand in November?
 I said it before, but it’s worth saying again that this is my favourite festival on the Thai calendar.
 I love sailing the Krathongs and the symbolism of saying goodbye to the negatives of the previous year and looking forward to many positive things in the next year.

 I really hope you get to experience Loy Krathong in Thailand, no matter where you’re staying.
-What would you wish for for the coming year?
+What would you wish for the coming year?

 Find more great things to do in Thailand by joining our Facebook Group Thailand Obsessed, where you can ask questions or share your own tips and love of Thailand.